 THE IFSP INCLUDES THE FOLLOWING:

-- Information about your child
+- Information about your child and family

 - Your goals for your child